Kurtis Marschall: Achievements

 in 2016 in Germany, ahead of his second World U20 Championships appearance, Marschall cleared 5.70 m, locking up Olympic qualification.
 It was the highest vault by a junior in the world for three years.
 He then competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's pole vault.
 He missed qualifying for the Olympic pole vault final on countback.

 In 2017 he was 11th in the final at the World Championships.
 At the 2018 Gold Coast Commonwealth Games the following year he claimed gold for Australia.
 Marschall was now a 5.86m vaulter and top-5 in the Diamond Leagues.

 He qualified for the 2020 Tokyo Olympics.
 In his men's pole vault group he came 2nd with a leap of 5.75m which qualified him for the final.
 In the final he did not register a clearance after dislodging the bar with all three attempts at his opening height of 5.55m.

 At the 2022 Commonwealth Games he claimed gold for Australia with a winning jump of 5.70 metres.

-His personal best in the event is 5.95 metres, set in Sotteville, France on 7 July 2023 and equalled in the final at the 2023 World Athletics Championships in Budapest, Hungary on 26 August 2023.
+His personal best in the event is 6.00 metres, set at the 2026 edition of the All Star Perche.
+This jump made him the fourth Australian to clear the six metre mark.
+Later in 2026 Marschall was the first person in three years to beat Armand Duplantis when he won Diamond League in Stockholm.